Hadokane/CI_PP2_HUG/README.md

 I have arranged my UX analysis in the style of Jesse James Garrett's philosophy of the "5 Planes" framework - as discussed in his book [The Elements of User Experience](https://www.amazon.co.uk/Elements-User-Experience-User-Centered-Design/dp/0321683684/ref=asc_df_0321683684/?tag=googshopuk-21&linkCode=df0&hvadid=311000051962&hvpos=&hvnetw=g&hvrand=10376246921916888236&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=1007448&hvtargid=pla-432330338546&psc=1&th=1&psc=1).

-I decided to utilise this methodology in order to establish achievable goals for my project, meeting the needs of both the user (or player) and site owner (or developer).
+I decided to utilise this methodology in order to establish achievable goals for my project, meeting the needs of both the user (or player) and the site owner (or developer).

 I will maintain a clear, justified development path, and establish a defined priority of tasks and elements for integration.
 Ensuring the project avoids "feature creep," at this development stage, maintaining its initial scope.